SLAVERY AND HUMAN TRAFFICKING

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our commitment is to acting ethically and with integrity in all our business relationships.

 We operate a number of internal HR polices to ensure that we are conducting business in an ethical in transparent way.
-These include:

 A clear Recruitment policy and onboarding process whereby eligibility to work in the UK are checked, as well as bank account verification processes.